Chain O’Lakes State Park

 - Attempts to claim blinds by any manner other than actual occupation shall be considered in violation of this Order and shall be cause for arrest.
 The insertion of a boat into the boat hide and/or the spreading of decoys before a blind shall not be considered legal occupation of a blind.

-- No person shall hunt, or attempt to hunt except from within a registered blind.
+- No person shall hunt, or attempt to hunt except from a GPS hunting location.

 - Persons under 16 years of age shall not hunt, or attempt to hunt, unless accompanied by an adult due to safety factors.